“Well, you have astigmatism in both eyes,” the optometrist told me. “The good news is that we can get you a pair of glasses to help.”

 I went to the nephrologist.
-As she was confirming the diagnosis I was seeing my career lamp getting dim before my eyes as she confirmed the diagnosis.
+As she was confirming the diagnosis I was seeing my career’s lamp dimming before my eyes.
 I had always been on borrowed time, and now it had come time to collect.
-She wasn’t thrilled about me flying fighters, and the fact that my mom had died of an aneurysm made her even more nervous.
+The nephrologist wasn’t thrilled about me flying fighters, and the fact that my mom had died of an aneurysm made her even more nervous.
 She ordered a magnetic resonance angiogram of my brain to look for possible aneurysms.

 The next few weeks were agonizing.
 If the MRA came back positive, I would never fly at all — period.
 No fighter, no airline, no Cessna.
 In fact, I would probably need surgery and could be facing a fate much worse than just being grounded from flying.

 At this point, the outlook was bleak.
-Several doctors – via message board and in person – told me that the odds were against me.
+Several doctors — in message boards and in-person — told me that the odds were against me.
 I would probably never fly again.
 My flying career is over, I thought.

-And from this point on, I know that every flight is on borrowed time.
-I proved that the myth of the perfect fighter pilot is just that – fiction.
-It added perspective and clarity.
-Never take anything for granted, because you never know when you’ll strap into the cockpit for the last time.
+And from that point on, I know that every flight is on borrowed time.
+I proved that the myth of the perfect fighter pilot is just that — a myth.
+That added perspective and clarity: Never take anything for granted, because you never know when you’ll strap into the cockpit for the last time.
 Nothing is ever guaranteed.
-One day you can be on top of the world, complaining about the most ridiculous things, and the next you can be fighting for your career, pushing aside doubt to make them tell you no.
+One day you can be on top of the world, complaining about the most ridiculous things, and the next you can be fighting for your career.

 I’m not special.
 I’m not an exceptional pilot destined to be the next Chuck Yeager.
 I’m just a normal guy who didn’t quit.
 That’s really all it takes.
 Don’t disqualify yourself before you even start.
 Be persistent and let the people in charge make the ultimate decision.
 You’ll be surprised at the results.